dmt-space/M7GPE_Kali/README.md

 #Compiling.

 This cannot be compiled on Windows.
-I recommend using Ubuntu 15 64BIT
+I recommend using Ubuntu 15 64BIT.
+The script will automatically download the required dependencies, assuming that you are using a Debian-Based Linux Disto (such as Ubuntu).
+The script can be adapted to work with other devices.
+I DO NOT provide any means of technical support and neither do I take responsibility for whatever the outcome that may occur when you fiddle around with this and your device.

     bash ./build.sh

 By default the script uses 4 cores for compiling the source code but you can edit it to use more or less.
 Edit the line with `make -j4`